 Divinity - Licentiate in Divinity

-Since the STL qualifies candidates to teach theology as described above, it provides both the necessary skills and knowledge to permit candidates to acquire mastery in their field of interest and offers a demanding cycle of seminars and reading courses that ensure a rigorous grounding in a particular theological discipline.
+Since the STL qualifies candidates to teach theology as described above, it provides both the necessary skills and knowledge to permit candidates to acquire mastery in their field of interest, and offers a demanding cycle of seminars and reading courses that ensure a rigorous grounding in a particular theological discipline.

-The programme takes at least 4 semesters, during the final two semesters of which the candidate undertakes a dissertation, which is examined Viva voce.
-To obtain the Licentiate in Divinity (STL), two years' full-time specialised study is required.
+To obtain the Licentiate in Divinity (STL), two years' full time specialised study is required.
 The course and degree are designed for candidates who have attained honours standard in their previous theological studies.
 Part-time candidates may, with the approval of the Director, take the course over three or four years.

 Subjects taught